Direct simulations of H-He mixtures at planetary interior conditions: demixing, insulator-metal transition and

 Density profiles and dc conductivities for pressures of \vvk{$150$ and} $75$ GPa, and for He fractions of ${\mathrm{x}}=0.0$, ${\mathrm{x}}=0.11304$, are presented in Figs.~\vvk{\ref{RHO-SIGMA1}} and \ref{Fig2}, where $\mathrm{x}=0.0$ corresponds to the pure H system.
-The dissociation of \vvk{pure} molecular H$_2$ is always accompanied by an increase in density and dc conductivity, \vvk{leading to metallization}.
-This increase is consistent with a drop of the first peak of the H-H RDF, indicating the dissociation process (see Fig.~S10 in the SI).
-However, a small amount of He strongly affects the dissociation and metallization processes of H: (i) the density increase in the mixture becomes much smoother or converts to a plateau depending on the He-fraction and thermodynamic conditions; (ii) the dissociation process in the mixtures is delayed by $\approx$ 250~K (or more depending on He fraction and pressure) as a consequence of the H$_2$ molecule bond strengthening~\cite{PhysRevB.75.024206}; (iii) the metallization temperature \vvk{of the H$_2$-He mixture at $P=150$ GPa coincides with the H$_2$ subsystem dissociation, see Fig. \ref{RHO-SIGMA1}.
-However, at $P=75$ GPa the metallization temperature (4000 K) is significantly higher compared to the temperature of dissociation of the H$_2$ subsystem (2750 K) (see Fig. \ref{Fig2}}, leading to an offset of IMT relative to the dissociation of the H subsystem in a mixture.
+The dissociation of pure molecular H$_2$, accompanied by an increase in density and dc conductivity, leads to metallization.
+This increase is consistent with a drop of the first peak of the H-H RDF, indicating the dissociation process (see Fig.~S11 in the SI).
+However, a small amount of He strongly affects the dissociation and metallization processes of H: (i) the density increase in the mixture becomes much smoother or converts to a plateau depending on the He-fraction and thermodynamic conditions; (ii) the dissociation process in the mixtures is delayed by $\approx$ 250~K (or more depending on He fraction and pressure) as a consequence of the H$_2$ molecule bond strengthening~\cite{PhysRevB.75.024206}; (iii) the metallization temperature of the H$_2$-He mixture, determined according to Mott’s criterion for the minimum metallic conductivity of 2000 S/cm, at $P=150$ GPa coincides with the H$_2$ subsystem dissociation.
+The IMT temperature of 1500 K is right in the middle of the H$_2$ subsystem dissociation defined by the temperature range between 1250 K and 1750 K), see Fig. \ref{RHO-SIGMA1}.
+However, at $P=75$ GPa the metallization temperature (4000 K) is significantly higher compared to the temperature of dissociation of the H$_2$ subsystem (2750 K) (see Fig. \ref{Fig2}), leading to an offset of IMT relative to the dissociation of the H$_2$ subsystem in a mixture.
 As a consequence of this, mixtures of atomic H and He remain insulating in a wide range of thermodynamic conditions.
 Figure \ref{Fig3} depicts the different $P$-$T$ conditions for the IMT of an H-He mixture compared to the dissociation in the H subsystem for two fractions x.